-Dates: 4–12 August 2017.
-5 days.
-Variations possible with both private and public transport.
-Can include a round trip to Oslo (excluding Bergen), or be extended with extra days on the Gudbrandsdalen – Bergen route to see the fjords.
+Dates: Performances 4–13 August 2018.
+We suggest a self-drive round trip over 6 days.
+Variations possible with both private and public transport, can be extended with extra days on the Gudbrandsdalen – Bergen route to see the fjords.

-Includes: Museum visits in Oslo themed around composer Edvard Grieg, playwright Henrik Ibsen and painter Edvard Munch; outdoor theatre performance of Ibsen's ‘Peer Gynt’; accommodation at the Grand Hotel Oslo and dinner at Grand Cafe; historic steamboat trip on Lake Mjøsa; Peer Gynt food experience; charming mountain lodge accommodation in Gudbrandsdalen; Boat trip on Lake Gjende, Besseggen hike and Norwegian Trekking Cabin experience.
+Highlights: Museum visits in Oslo themed around composer Edvard Grieg, playwright Henrik Ibsen and painter Edvard Munch; outdoor theatre performance of Ibsen's ‘Peer Gynt’; accommodation at the Grand Hotel Oslo and dinner at Grand Cafe; historic steamboat trip on Lake Mjøsa; Peer Gynt food experience; charming farm and mountain lodge accommodations; Boat trip on Lake Gjende, Jotunheimen hike and Norwegian Trekking Cabin experience.

 Price: on request.